Nathan ensured Ellen had an unforgettable birthday when he got down on one knee!

 Everyone enjoyed the big reveal of Steele’s Barn as Ellen and Nathan’s hard work to create beautiful décor paid off.
 The tables were decorated with log risers, rustic jars and candles and everyone loved the place card keepsakes made by Nathan.

-Vanilla in Allseasons catered for Mr and Mrs Ball’s wedding breakfast and made sure everyone was satisfied with their exquisite meal.
-Throughout the wedding breakfast, Replay Acoustic Duo performed a playlist of the couple’s favourite songs which was enjoyed by all.
+The wedding breakfast was exquisite and throughout the wedding breakfast, Replay Acoustic Duo performed a playlist of the couple’s favourite songs which was enjoyed by all.

 Following the meal, everyone moved into the bar area to watch the cutting of the Cheese Cake.
 As neither Ellen nor Nathan are big cake lovers but both love cheese, it made perfect sense to have a Cake of Cheese that could also be used towards the evening meal.